-Unlike painter’s tape, duct tape and gaffer’s tape (also called gaff tape or spike tape) come with a stronger adhesive that can pull paint off of surfaces.
+Unlike painter’s tape, duct tape and gaffer’s (also called gaff tape or spike tape) come with a stronger adhesive that can pull paint off surfaces.

-The difference between gaffer tape and duct tape is however in the backing material that is used to make them.
+The difference between gaffer and duct tape is in the backing material used to make them.

 While gaffer tape comes with a cloth backing material, the material used in duct tape can be vinyl, fiber, or plastic.

-These will often return to their original shape and does not stick well on the surfaces like wood, and wall.
+These will often return to their original shape and do not stick well on the surfaces like wood and wall.

 Painters tape is the overall solution when you need to mask surfaces while painting.

-Blue painter’s tape is not waterproof tape but it is designed to withstand water-based paints such as like acrylics or latex paints.
+Blue painter’s tape is not waterproof tape, but it is designed to withstand water-based paints such as acrylics or latex paints.

 This means you can use the tape indoors without worrying about the water-based paints (as well as oil-based) seeping through.

 However, if you need waterproof tape for exterior use, it’s good to find one that comes with an “exterior-grade waterproof” labeling.

 These tapes are meant for exterior use, have extra strong adhesion, and can be put even in wet conditions even when the surface is not completely dry.